 For over 25 years I have worked with families and children who have the characteristics of Attention Deficit Hyperactive Disorder (ADHD).
 I have taught and coached teachers, school administrative staff, parents and conference participants to identify and create positive work/study environments that support these unique and gifted people with their unique learning styles.
 It doesn’t matter whether you have been diagnosed with ADHD or not – it’s the characteristics and strengths that you share that pose challenges for you, not the label!
 By choosing real foods that supports optimum brain health, getting your environment(s) to work best for YOU, and by applying simple tips and techniques, you CAN improve upon your concentration, distractibility, time and energy and live a more confident and structured life.
 Everyone is different and requires different approaches to achieve results.
 And yes, everyone has a little ADD in them!

-Other passions of mine are teaching cooking classes to families, organic gardening, hydroponics, and appreciating how much the human body needs to move–a LOT! 🙂 Lastly, I love working with people in my community.
-I believe that the more brains that come together, the more a community grows.
+Other passions of mine are teaching cooking classes to families, organic gardening, hydroponics, and appreciating how much the human body needs to move–a LOT! 🙂 Lastly, I love working with people in my community and learning from them.

-Momentum begins with that very first step… one small degree forward.
+Momentum begins with that very first step… one degree forward.